aderox20/GPTOS/README.md

 ---

 ## Features
+- WARNING: Most of this features are not in the iso or build iso because its still on prealpha/alpha
 - Minimal Linux kernel with BusyBox as the userland.
 - Core GNU utilities via compiled coreutils.
 - Package management via Alpine's `apk-tools`.